kintone-labs/kintone-ui-component/README.md

 For more details, please refer to the articles below.
 - [The difference of the way to code between v0 and v1](https://kintone-ui-component.netlify.app/docs/guides/comparison-v0-v1)
 - [v1.0.0 Release Notes](https://kintone-ui-component.netlify.app/blog/2021/03/04/v1.0.0-release-notes)

+> About the React version provided in v0, we haven't supported it in v1 now.

 ## Contributing
 We welcome contributions to kintone UI Component.